 There are many ideas you can use when preserving food:

 - You can begin by canning your food.
-You can do this by storing items in a can, placing a lid, and then adding the can into a pressure cooker with hot water to create a sturdy seal.
+You can do this by storing items in a can, placing a lid, and then adding the can to a pressure cooker with hot water to create a sturdy seal.

 Drying and Canning Foods: